 Overcoming Anti-Gay Harassment

-For far too many people, being gay or lesbian means having to deal with prejudice and harassment from childhood onward.
+Being gay or lesbian often means having to deal with prejudice and harassment from childhood onward.

 Gay and lesbian teens are often targets of bullying, harassment, and aggression.
 Anti-gay bullying can range from verbal abuse, such as name-calling, to life-threatening physical assault.

 Even if young people escape physical violence, the effects of bullying can be psychologically devastating.
 Young victims who are lesbian, gay, bisexual, or transgender (LGBT) may become promiscuous or start abusing drugs and alcohol.
 LGBT kids and teens may skip school or even run away from home.
 Many suffer from depression, and some are driven to commit suicide.

 Some victims of this kind of harassment may not even be gay.
 Some can become targets simply because their peers perceive them to be gay.